Evolution of coexisting long and short period stellar activity cycles: Discussion of individual stars

 \section{Discussion of individual stars}

 We now discuss individual stars, referring to their red roman symbols for K~dwarfs and blue italics symbols for F and G~dwarfs in \Fig{pKG}.
-We frequently compare the observed cycle periods with the predicted ones.
-We reiterate, however, that ``predicted'' does not imply the existence of a theory, but it merely reflects our empirically motivated anticipation of an underlying systematic pattern.
+We frequently compare the observed cycle periods with the computed ones.